Recruiting Report: The Future of Remote Work Post-COVID-19

 These shifting attitudes about remote work are rewriting potential employees’ requirements, says Ben Gotkin, Principal Consultant at Recruiting Toolbox, Inc., a talent acquisition consultancy that works with global brands such as Google, Nike, and Amazon.
 “There are candidates who are saying very clearly [right now], ‘I will not consider employers that don’t offer remote work options,’” Gotkin said.

-What Work Will Look Like in 2021 and Beyond
+What Work Will Look Like in the Future

 Despite a clear shift in employee desires and expectations, some major global players are opting for a full return to in-office work in 2021, including JPMorgan Chase and Goldman Sachs.
 At a conference in February, Goldman Chairperson and CEO David Solomon called remote work “an aberration that we’re going to correct as soon as possible.”
 And in a speech at The Wall Street Journal’s CEO Council Summit in May, JPMorgan Chairperson and CEO Jamie Dimon said, “We want people back to work, and my view is that sometime in September, October, it will look just like it did before.”